robertylewis/lean4-autograder-main/README.md

 While the autograder is designed to be used with Gradescope, you can test it locally.

-The `[@autograderTest status name]` attribue can be used to test multiple possible solutiosn to a problem at once.
+The `[@autograderTest status name]` attribue can be used to test multiple possible solutions to a problem at once.
 The `status` paramenter is the expected status of the test and should be either `passes` or `fails`.
 The `name` parameter is the name of the problem in the solutions files.